 COSC 4375 - Information Systems Design Project

 An integrated perspective of the problems in today's information systems environment, concentration on contemporary design, methodologies, and considerations unique to users of computers and information systems.

-Prerequisite: BLAW 3301 or COSC 3215, and COSC 3375, COSC 1437, COSC 3385, COSC 4309, COSC 4325.
+Prerequisite: COSC 3375, COSC 3385, and COSC 4325.

 COSC 4377 - Compiler Techniques